 If you know the name of the baby then a personalised baby blanket, such as this square Stitch & Story one, is a lovely touch.
 However, often a gift is required before the name, or gender, are known (such as for a baby shower) in which case you can’t go wrong with simple striped blankets in neutral colours.
-The Stitch & Story Stripey Blankie and Sophie la girafe: Sleepy Baby Blanket are popular choices.
+The Stitch & Story Stripey Blankie is a popular choice.
 Using our signature super soft The Lil’ Merino, and with easy-to-follow patterns, these kits produce beautiful blankets that can be passed down through generations.

 While knitting colour block stripes is fun, weaving in the tail ends where you change colour can be less so.
-The patterns for both the Stripey Blankie and Sophie la girafe: Sleepy Baby Blanket detail the colour changing method of cutting your working yarn and attaching new yarn at each block, before weaving in.
+The pattern for the Stripey Blankie detail the colour changing method of cutting your working yarn and attaching new yarn at each block, before weaving in.
 Below we’ve outlined a way you can weave the different coloured yarn up through your work as you knit without having to cut or reattach your yarn, or weave in lots of tail ends when you’re finished.

 1. After you’ve completed the required rows in your first colour (Colour A) simply pick up the strand from your next ball of yarn (Colour B) and, leaving about a 10cm tail end, begin knitting your next row.
 You do not need to knot or attach the new yarn to the old.
 Don’t worry if the first couple of stitches seem loose; you will weave in the tail end when you have finished knitting which will tighten and secure these stitches.